-In January 2023, Eliot will open two cutting edge Community Behavioral Health Centers (CBHCs) providing timely and high-quality evidence-based treatment for mental health and substance use disorders.
-Offering innovative and person-centered care, the CBHCs will provide easy access to care for people who too often seek help in hospital emergency departments.
+In January 2023, Eliot opened two cutting edge Community Behavioral Health Centers (CBHCs) providing timely and high-quality evidence-based treatment for mental health and substance use disorders.
+Offering innovative and person-centered care, the CBHCs provide easy access to care for people who too often seek help in hospital emergency departments.

 Vice President of Behavioral Health Services Aaron Katz recently sat down to answer questions about CBHCs and how they will impact our communities for the better.